TiWo778/Mima-Interpreter/README.md

 # Mima-Interpreter
-Simple Interpreter for the Minimal Machine
+Simple Interpreter for the Minimal Machine with debug mode and a couple of config options.
 ***
 ## How to write a Program
 * The entire code needs to be written in a text-file, which must have the extension ".mima"